Fast fashion is expensive… true or false?

-Here we have the Nui Organics Merino Silk Womens Pride Hoodie.
-Made of 70% organic merino wool/30% silk that is GOTS, Bluesign and Okeo-Tex certified, this hoodie is $118.
-That may seem like a lot for one hoodie, but considering that it is made of premium quality natural fibers, it is:
+Here we have the Nui Organics Merino Womens Opua Mockneck.
+Made of 100% RWS merino wool, this shirt is $82.
+That may seem like an expensive tee, but considering that it is made of premium quality natural fibers, it is:

 - Naturally breathable, temperature regulating, and odor-resistant - so you likely will wear it A LOT.

-Let’s look at a non sustainable hoodie, from a mass retailer.
+Let’s look at a non sustainable longsleeve top, from a mass retailer.

-This hoodie is a very cheap $8.96.
+This top is a very cheap $8.96.
 Seems like a no-brainer bargain.
 But let’s break it down.